chrisemerson/adventOfCode/README.md

 ----

 I'm going to attempt the 2016 challenges in Clojure, a language I know a very small amount of but really like and would like to get better at.
+I suspect you will need to have Leiningen installed [http://leiningen.org/] if you want to run them yourself.